Survey Promo

 The ICM is keen on continuing to provide support to students who are financially challenged.

-The sisters are also looking at the possibility of consolidating all scholar sponsorship under the care of their congregational finance office, ICM individual communities, and ICM individual sisters.
+The sisters are also looking at the possibility of consolidating all scholar sponsorship under the care of their congregational finance office, ICM individual communities, and individual ICM sisters.

 The congregation’s scholarship program relies on the “generosity of individuals and organizations.”
 The sisters are grateful to the charitable people and groups who support them in providing financially challenged students with free education.